-Waking up in the morning to find the crib railing peppered with tiny tooth marks can be disconcerting, but it’s not necessarily cause for concern.
-Babies’ mouths are like deep space probes, analyzing everything they come across.
+Waking up in the morning to find the crib railing peppered with tiny tooth marks can be disconcerting, but it’s not necessarily a cause for concern.
+Babies use their mouths to analyze the world.
 It’s called the rooting reflex; anything that brushes against their cheek or lower lip gets a gum job.
-It’s a natural instinct that doesn’t really cause harm – in fact, it’s quite soothing – although popping everything in their mouth certainly poses risks for the baby.
+It’s a natural instinct that doesn’t really cause harm – in fact, it’s quite soothing.

 Melanie Potock is a pediatric speech pathologist, feeding specialist, and author who understands how and why babies investigate the world with their mouths – and how that exploration transforms into chewing through their bed rail like a cartoon woodchuck.

 “Between the ages of 5 and 10 months, a baby’s front teeth are emerging on the bottom and top gums, and a baby is drawn to gnawing on almost anything,” explains Potock.
 “By a year of age, because of gnawing on food and other objects, kids can move their jaws in a diagonal motion when chewing food and wide up and down motions on hard surfaces, like the crib railing.”

 It’s not merely about discovery.
 It’s about pain relief.
 As any parent who has seen those swollen, sore-looking gums can attest – and dealt with a cranky baby – the teething process HURTS.
 It’s not just the first round of teething, either – those toddler molars are hard to reach and can cause a lot of discomfort and frustration, and the process can go on for months.

 “Molars begin to erupt between 9 and 15 months, and then come the cuspids peeking out by 18 months of age,” explains Potock.
 “Those teeth continue to emerge over time and second molars erupt approximately around two years of age.”